papajessie/swcpy/docs/IakaruWarrior.md

   * Unit ID: IakaruWarrior
   * Upgrade shard uid: shrd_troopIakaruWarrior
-  * _Not found: Ability, Apply buffs, Death projectile, Death projectile damage, Death projectile delay, Death projectile distance, Hero data, Projectile type, Self buff, Spawn apply buffs_
+  * _Not found: Ability, Apply buffs, Death projectile, Hero data, Projectile type, Self buff, Spawn apply buffs_

 ### Presentation stats

 These are all sorts of user interface settings, that should not interfere with gameplay.